-2.6 The Gap between 2400 B.C. and 1500 B.C.
+2.6 The gap between 2400 B.C. and 1500 B.C.

-The immediate superposition of mid-second above mid-third-millennium material is puzzling at first-especially since we have deposits of that period some 7 m thick to the west, in the area of the Palace.
-Why in front of the Temple Terrace is there no evidence of material contemporary with the Palace, which dates to a period of great importance for Urkesh?
+The immediate superposition of mid second above mid third millennium material is puzzling at first - especially since we have deposits of that period some 7 m thick to the west, in the area of the Palace.
+Why is it that we have in front of the Temple Terrace no evidence of material contemporary with the Palace, which dates to a period of great importance for Urkesh?

 The answer can be gauged from the stratigraphic situation as summarized in Figs. 4 and 5.
-When first built, the Temple Terrace wall rose to a height of 3 m above an escarpment that was probably 2 m above the plaza.
-From the level of the plaza at the base of the escarpment (elevation 8500) up to the floor of the Temple (elevation 9700) there was a difference in elevation of some 12 m.
-The plaza was open to the south, so that there was room for the run-off water to flow down to the surrounding plain.
-In the second millennium, however, the plaza began to be blocked to the south by new construction, and sedimentation began to occur above the plaza.
-The lower levels were at the base of the glacis, and only as the sedimentation grew did it reach as far as the base of the wall, where we have found it laying directly upon the earlier floors.
-We expect that future excavations will follow the slope of the escarpment down to the surface of the plaza and uncover Khabur-period strata.
+When first built, the Temple Terrace wall rose to a height of 3 m above a high glacis which was probably 2 m above the plaza.
+From the level of the plaza at the base of the glacis (elevation 8500) up to the floor of the Temple (elevation 9700) there was a difference in elevation of some 12 meters.
+The plaza was open to the south, so that there was room for the run off water to flow down to the surrounding plain.
+In the second millennium, however, the plaza began to be blocked to the south by new constructions, and sedimentation began to occur above the plaza.
+The lower levels were at the base of the glacis, and only as the sedimentation grew did it reach as far as the base of the wall - where we have found it laying directly upon the earlier floors.
+We expect that future excavations will follow the slope of the escarpment down to the surface of the plaza and uncover Khabur period strata.

-2.7 The Reorganization of the Space around 1500 B.C.
+2.7 The re-organization of the space around 1500 B.C.

-The stone staircase in J2, with its monumental frame that we had exposed last year, continued in use during the second millennium and, in particular, in Mittani times (see section 4.2).
-There is a possibility that the top half, with its wider secondary apron, may have been built, or at least rebuilt, at that time.
+The stone staircase in J2, with its monumental frame that we had exposed last year, continued in use during the second millennium, and in particular in Mittani times (see section 4.2).
+There is a possibility that the top half, with its wider secondary apron, may have been built, or at least rebuilt, at that point in time.